FarahOuesleti/Emotions_Recognition/README.md

 We have tested each of these models separately on our datasets, determined that some of them perform better for certain emotions, where some other models fail, and excel at other emotions.
 In other words, we have found that our CNN model, and some of the pretrained models are complementary, therefore, we decided to concatenate them to end with a model that has optimal accuracy for all 7 emotions.

-The filters choices, color spaces, models, are all explained in the notebooks featuring our work.
+Further choices explanations of the filters choices, color spaces, models, are all present in the presentation (pages 14 to 23 & Page 30) and in the Data_PreProcessing_Emotions_Recognition.

 ## III.
 Results and Interpretations:
 ### 1. Results of comparison of color spaces Datasets: